-This article provides a guide for parents, living in England and Wales, who are considering home schooling their child.
+This article provides some facts and a guide for parents, living in England and Wales, who are considering home schooling their child.

 What is Home Schooling?